 During the implementation phase of an Apache Syncope-based project, it might be useful to move such configuration back and forth from one Apache Syncope instance to another (say developer's laptop and production server).

-One option is clearly to act at a low level by empowering DBMS' dump & restore capabilities, but what if the developer is running MySQL (or even in-memory H2) while the sysadmin features Oracle?
+One option is clearly to act at a low level by empowering DBMS' dump & restore capabilities, but what if the developer is running MySQL while the sysadmin features Oracle?

 Wipe existing content